roncterry/Deploy-SUSE-AI/README.md

 4) Install the NVIDIA GPU Operator

-   a) On the cluster nodes that have NVIDIA GPUs, to ensure the NVIDIA compute utils are installed, run the script: `02-install_nvidia_compute_utils.sh`

-   b) On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `03-install_nvidia_gpu_operator.sh`
+   a) On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `21-install_nvidia_gpu_operator.sh`

 5) Install SUSE Storage (Longhorn)

-   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `04-install_longhorn.sh`

-6) Install SUSE Observability (StackState)

-   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `05-install_observability.sh`
+   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `22-install_longhorn.sh`

-7) Install SUSE Security (NueVector)
+6) Install SUSE Security (NueVector)

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script:

-8) Configure Access to the SUSE Rancher Application Collection
+7) Configure Access to the SUSE Rancher Application Collection

-   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `10-connect_to_app_collection.sh`
+   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `29-connect_to_app_collection.sh`

+8) Install the SUSE Observability Agent into the AI Cluster

+   Follow the instructions in the section titled **Installing the SUSE Observability Agent** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime)

 At this point the base set of applications is installed on the downstream AI cluster.
 You can now use the following scripts to deploy the AI stack applications.
 These scripts can be run on your management machine or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed.

-`21-install_milvus.sh` : This installs Milvus on the AI cluster.
+`31-install_milvus.sh` : This installs Milvus on the AI cluster.
 Do this if you want to use the Milvus vector database in conjunction with Open WebUI.
+(Note: The script `91-clean_up_milvus_PVCs.sh` can be used if you uninstall the Milvus deployment using Helm and want to remove the volumes that were created - they don't get removed automatically when uninstalling the deployment.)

-`22-install_ollama.sh` : This installs only Ollama with a single model.
+`32-install_ollama.sh` : This installs only Ollama with a single model.
 Do this if you want to deploy the AI stack in a more modular fashion or are not going to use Open WebUI.
 You must supply one of the following arguments to the script:

 * `without_gpu` (installs Ollama without GPU support - you probably don't want this)
 * `with_gpu`  (Installs Ollama with GPU support)
 * `with_gpu_and_ingress`  (Installs Ollama with GPU support and configures an ingress allowing direct communication with Ollama)

-`25-install_open-webui_with_ollama.sh` : This installs Ollama and then Open WebUI.
+`35-install_open-webui_with_ollama.sh` : This installs Ollama and then Open WebUI.
 (You do not need to install Ollama before running this because this chart will install both Ollama and Open WebUI.)
 You must supply one of the following arguments to the script:

 * `without_gpu` (installs Ollama without GPU support and a single model and installs Open WebUI - you probably don't want this)
 * `with_gpu ` (Installs Ollama with GPU support and a single model and installs Open WebUI)